tsupplis/cpm86-hacking/README.md

 ## TODOs

 - dosplus weird cusor behaviour after using graphics
-- dosplus displays wrong hard disk number
+- dosplus displays wrong hard disk number on INT 13h Function 08
 - cp equivalent
 - configuration information in pceinit as in CP/M-86 bdos/bios init screen
 - attime to adjust seconds on BDOS >=3.0?
 T_SET resets the seconds to 0 on invokation